smanve/sqli-scan/README.md

 # sqli-scan
-Scrip in Python to scan for common SQL injection vulnerabilities
+Script in Python to scan for common SQL injection vulnerabilities